arjunkc/scanner-scripts/README.md

 1.  ~~Install the newest version of brscan-skey and see if it passes along information about duplex scanning.~~ There are scripts that automatically create the files.
 I would have to see it work, but I don't really see it working.
 You can only scan from the flatbed, it seems, and it only creates single files, no batch mode.
 I should add this to the main section of the readme.
 I tested the basic scripts from brother.
 The scantofile script is automatically generated, and it does not seem to capture the "double" sided option at all.

 # Notes
+Jul 13 2018 Fixed the filelist function. the code is still pretty messy.
+Now works when run as normal user arjun.
+Removed chown commands.

 Jul 06 2018 Works on thinkpad now.